Maki94/reflex-based-agent/README.md

 # Implementation of a simple reflex based agent

 ## Demo
-Reflex agent is denoted by a gray triangle, blue circle represents start position, while pink circle is desired destination.
+Reflex based agent is denoted by a gray triangle, blue circle represents start position, while pink circle is desired destination.
 The circle around the agent is sensor radius.

 ![Implementation of a simple reflex based agent ][gif1]